Visual data representation is the most user-friendly way to deliver your information.

 - Your company is looking for a way to visualize your sales data based on geographic, demographic and other types of unstructured data in order to increase profits.

-All these scenarios require more powerful GIS solutions.
+All of these scenarios require more powerful GIS solutions.
 ESRI successfully handle these more complex requirements.

 Now that we have determined who you are and what you need, it’s time to move on and look at the specific tools you have to choose from.